I got this notice on my own AT&T business account.

 You may be able to call and get this fixed so your monthly price does not go up.
 But do not expect it to be easy.

-I know these plans well, and it still took me over an hour.
+I know these plans well, and it still took me multiple calls, multiple emails, supervisor involvement, and more than two hours total on the phone.

 That is exactly why I am writing this.